garima-sharma12/Quantified-Self-Tracking-app/README.md

   pip install matplotlib

+3. Create instance for database files:
+   On the terminal type the following commands-
+         python
+         from app import app,db
+         app.app_context().push()
+         db.create_all()
+         exit()

-3. Run the main file and click on the link of the server to open the web page.
+4. Run the main file and click on the link of the server to open the web page.

   python app.py

-4. Now the website is ready to use.
+5. Now the website is ready to use.